tenable/terrascan-action/README.md

 # Terrascan GitHub Action
 This action runs Terrascan, a static code analyzer for infrastructure as code(IaC) security best practices.
-It supports displaying the results of the scan in the GitHub repository's Security tab under [code scanning alerts](https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning), when the `sarif_upload` input variable is set to true.
+It supports displaying the results of the scan in the GitHub repository's Security tab under [code scanning alerts](https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning), when the `sarif_upload` input variable is included.

 ## Inputs
 ### `iac_type`